AliOssama/CSS-Layout/README.md

-This project uses CSS for a Layout built on Game of Thrones theme.
+This project uses CSS for a Layout built on Game of Thrones theme